abdullahcancoban/Amadeus-QA-API-Test/README.md

-# Amadeus-QA-API-Test
+Amadeus QA API Tests
- Amadeus bootcamp QA API Tests
+In this test we gonna check HTTP Status, GET Response and Header.